 What are some alternatives?

 Android users looking for a pair of active noise canceling headphones may want to look elsewhere, especially since both headphones only support AAC and SBC.
-A good alternative would be the Sennheiser PXC 550-II, which boasts impressive active noise canceling for the price ($299.99 at Walmart), and extensive codec support—including aptX and aptX Low Latency.
+A good alternative would be the Sennheiser PXC 550-II, which boasts impressive active noise canceling for the price ($299.99 at Walmart) and extensive codec support—including aptX and aptX Low Latency.
 Another great pick from Sennheiser is the MOMENTUM 4 Wireless, which has excellent sound quality and battery life, along with support for the aptX, aptX HD, and aptX Adaptive codecs.
 It’s available for $289.23 at Amazon.

-Additionally, if you’ve read through the entirety of this post and it’s now dawning on you that spending hundreds of dollars on headphones just isn’t in the cards right now, check out our list for best noise canceling headphones under $100.
+Additionally, if you’ve read through the entirety of this post and it’s now dawning on you that spending hundreds of dollars on headphones just isn’t in the cards right now, check out our list of best noise canceling headphones under $100.

 Frequently asked questions